 - The use of valid sources to support the author’s theme will be considered in the judging, along with originality of thought and quality of expression

-Two $1,000 scholarships to be used for educational expenses in 2020-21 will be awarded: one for a written essay, and one for an entry in another format (such as audio, video, or artwork).
-At least one additional $500 scholarship will be awarded to an outstanding runner-up in any category.
+Two $1,000 scholarships will be awarded, one for a written essay, and one for an entry in another format (such as audio, video, or artwork).
+One additional $500 scholarship will be awarded to an outstanding runner-up in any category; another $500 “Freedom Friends’ Choice” scholarship will go to the student receiving top marks from our Democracy & Me intern team.
+Prize funds may be used toward any educational expense.

-Two winning entries will be selected and announced by April 30, 2020.
+Winners will be selected and announced by May 7, 2021.
 The winning entries, and select runners-up, will be shared at DemocracyandMe.org and may be featured by WVXU.

 The judging panel will include members of the WVXU news team, along with other media professionals and community partners.

-Teachers of students submitting essays to the competition will be included in a random drawing to win a $500 cash prize to utilize in their classroom.
+Teachers of students submitting essays to the competition will be included in a random drawing to win a $500 cash prize to utilize in their classroom (physical or virtual).
 Teachers with multiple students participating will receive an entry for each student.
-One winner will be selected at random prior to April 30, 2020.
+One winner will be selected at random prior to May 7, 2021.

 Democracy & Me Student Essay Competition Official Rules